Lande21/RolandeU.github.io/README.md

 Daily Notes

-I HIT 1K COMMITS, the progress has been hindered by
+I HIT 1K COMMITS, the progress has been hindered by my failing MacBook

 ***Rewatching Criminal minds and upping my game on Kaggle***